IS-ENES3/IS-ENES-Website/pages/sdm-analysis-platforms-service.md

 (pre-access test activities are also possible)

-Visit the demos

-Run your multimodel comparison

-Calculate a climate index

 ### New server-side workflow for Big Data

 Server-side processing workflows significantly reduce the typical issues occurring in classical client-side workflows: heavy data transfer, strong memory requirements, and slow sequential processing.
 Server-side processing is therefore especially beneficial for Big Data users with low network bandwidth or limited access to high performance facilities.